 Then she wondered if it was some kind of set up.
 In other words, by using these techniques, students have no choice but to feel like someone is interested in what they are saying.

 In a sense, she is right.
 But isn’t that what we hope our students will experience?
 These are the two techniques:

-1) Show that they understand what the other has said by giving understanding responses.
+1) Use rejoinders to show that they understand what the other has said by giving understanding responses.

 2) Ask follow-up questions to maintain the conversation and to show interest in each other..

 Use rejoinders and make your interlocutor feel good.

 The first activity involves active listening in which students show that they are actually listening to their partner and understand what their partner has said.
 It’s called “Using Rejoinders.”

 Rejoinders can be categorized as showing that you are:

 - interested “I see.”
 “That’s nice.”
 “Oh, yeah.”

 - sad “That’s too bad.”
 “I’m sorry to hear that.”
 “Oh, no!”